daeh/zotero-markdb-connect/README.md

 ## Instalation

-- Download the plugin (the .xpi file) from the latest release: https://github.com/daeh/zotero-markdb-connect/releases
+- Download the plugin (the .xpi file) from the latest release: https://github.com/daeh/zotero-markdb-connect/releases/latest
-- To download the .xpi file, right click it and select 'Save link as'
+- To download the `.xpi` file, right click it and select 'Save link as'
 - Open Zotero (version 6.x)
 - Go to `Tools -> Add-ons`
 - `Install Add-on From File`
-- Choose the file `MarkDBConnect-0.0.25.xpi`
+- Choose the file `.xpi` file (e.g. `markdb-connect-0.0.0.xpi`)
 - Restart Zotero

 ## Setup